12 Practical Examples of OpenSSL [Updated 2022]

 (1) Generate a new private key and certificate signing request

-By using OpenSSL, a user is able to generate a new private key and certificate signing request by using below command.
+Using OpenSSL, a user can generate a new private key and certificate signing request by using the below command.

 $openssl req -out TestCSR.csr -new -newkey rsa:2048-nodes -keyout TestPrivateKey.key